 - Remove from the oven, then leave to stand for 5 minutes without removing the lid; this is important - it allows the rice to finish cooking.
 Now boil your eggs to your liking - I like the yolks slightly soft and cook them for 7 minutes.
 Once cooked, let them sit in cold water.

 - Take off the lid, remove the skin from the fish and using two forks, gently mix the rice, while also breaking the fish into flakes.
 Remove the bay leaf and cover with a tea towel, clamp on the lid, and leave for a further 5 minutes to remove any excess steam.
-Mix again lightly, stirring through the sliced spring onion (if using).
-Now peel the eggs and cut in to wedges.
+Mix again lightly, stirring through the sliced spring onion.
+Now peel the eggs and cut them into wedges.

-- Serve directly from the dish onto warm plates, with the boiled egg, scatter with the chopped coriander or parsley and wedges of lemon.
+- Serve into warm bowls or plates, top with the wedges of egg, garnish with chopped coriander or parsley and wedges of lemon.